 We need to teach our people the Word of God is our offensive weapon.

-In Matthew 4 we see Jesus being tempted in the desert, He didn’t cry out and say “God give me strength!!”
+In Matthew 4 Jesus was tempted in the desert.
+He didn’t cry out “God give me strength!!“

 No, He quoted the Word.